‘To follow in Jesus’ footsteps’ in our living and learning…

 Each class teacher chooses a child to be ‘platinum’ pupil of the week to be handed out during Friday whole school assembly.

-To encourage a pupil to follow the rules a verbal warning will be given with minimum interruption to the lesson e.g. “rule 2” or “tell me the rule for listening again”.
-If the pupil continues to break the rule then that pupil will move onto the warning.
+To encourage a pupil to follow the footsteps, a verbal warning will be given with minimum interruption to the lesson e.g. “Remember footstep 2” or “Can you tell me the footstep for listening?”.
+If the pupil continues to break the footstep, they will move onto the warning.

-In class if a child repeatedly breaks a rule these consequences will be followed in order:
+In class if a child repeatedly breaks a footstep, these consequences will be followed in order:

-Level 1 Verbal warning – reminding of the rule.
+Level 1 Verbal warning – reminding of the footstep rule.

 Level 2 Move to warning – formal recording on class record and it may involve a move of seat within the learning environment.